+Why do babies get constipated so easily nowadays?
+"Thanks" to the infant formula that contains little or no dietary fiber and medium-chain fatty acids that are critical for infants to move their bowels regularly.
 In contrast, exclusively breastfed infants are rarely constipated because breast milk has got a good amount of medium-chain fatty acids that almost always help to soften stools and stimulate bowel movement for infants.

 Virgin coconut oil carries the best nutritional structure for both health improvement and bowel movement.
-And if it's organic, that will be even better for infants since you wouldn't want to expose them to pesticides, unknown substances or artificial chemicals.
-So, make sure you choose only organic virgin coconut oil for your baby.
+And if it's organic, that will benefit your baby even more since you wouldn't want to expose him or her to pesticides, unknown substances or artificial chemicals.

-Step 2: Test for Allergic Reaction
+Step 2: Test for allergic reaction

-If your baby is allergic to virgin coconut oil, it should appear within 12 hours.
-But it's good to make sure virgin coconut oil is good on the infants externally for 24 hours before starting it internally on them.
+If your baby is allergic to virgin coconut oil, it should appear within a few minutes.
+But it's good to make sure this unrefined oil is good on the infants externally for at least 12 hours before starting it internally on them.

-Step 3: Start Little and Increase Progressively
+Step 3: Start little and increase progressively

 Virgin coconut oil can be powerful in moving bowels.
 So, the first thing you need to do is to start with just half a teaspoon (NOT tablespoon) on your baby.

-After 4–5 hours if your baby still shows no signs of moving bowels, pour another 1 teaspoon into his or her meal (if your baby has past lunch time, then give him or her some snacks along with the oil).
+After 4–5 hours if your baby still shows no signs of moving bowels, pour another 1 teaspoon over his or her meal (if your baby has past lunch time, then give him or her some snacks along with the oil).

 When I say maximum, I do not mean that you need to give your baby that much.
-If let's say he or she can move bowels with just 5 teaspoons per day, then keep to that amount.
+If let's say he or she can move bowels with just 4 teaspoons per day, then keep to that amount.

-The key to treating constipation in infants with virgin coconut oil is to start with a small amount first (just to be on the safe side) and then increase the amount gradually and progressively.
+The key to treating constipation on infants with virgin coconut oil is to start with a small amount first (just to be on the safe side) and then increase the amount gradually and progressively.
 At the same time, monitor closely for any peculiar reactions on your baby and respond accordingly based on your own judgment.

 This 3-step guide on constipation relief with coconut oil works for toddlers as well.